Egypt's Sisi to resign as minister, pave way for presidential bid - Al-Ahram

 TOKYO North Korea may have launched several missiles on Wednesday morning, Kyodo News reported, citing a Japanese government source.

-CAIRO Egyptian army chief Field Marshal Abdel Fattah al-Sisi was meeting military leaders on Wednesday to tell them he was resigning as defence minister to run for the presidency, the state-run Al-Ahram newspaper reported on its website.
+CAIRO Egyptian army chief Field Marshal Abdel Fattah al-Sisi met with military leaders on Wednesday to say he was resigning as defence minister so he can run for the presidency, the state-run Al-Ahram newspaper reported on its website.

-Quoting a military source, Al-Ahram said Sisi was expected to announce the decision in a statement to be broadcast.

-The army deposed President Mohamed Mursi last year after mass protests against his rule and Sisi is widely expected to win the election.
-He must resign as defence minister and from the army to run.
+Quoting a military source, Al-Ahram said Sisi was expected to announce the decision in a broadcasted statement.
+Sisi, who deposed President Mohamed Mursi last year after mass protests against Mursi's rule, is widely expected to win the election.

-Sisi, 59, is popular among Egyptians who supported the army's decision to remove Mursi from power one year into his term.
-But he is reviled by the Islamist opposition which sees him as the mastermind of a coup against an elected leader and the author of a crackdown on dissent.

 TOKYO North Korea may have launched several missiles on Wednesday morning, Kyodo News reported, citing a Japanese government source.